 - Keto Cinnamon Rolls are best served warm with melted cream cheese icing on top for a heavenly morning treat.

 - Low Carb Breakfast Casserole With Bacon is another great make-ahead breakfast that’s loaded with bacon, cheese, and a secret faux-potato ingredient.

 - 1 tablespoon olive or avocado oil

-- 1 pound bulk sausage no casing
+- 1 pound nitrate free paleo sausage no casing (or other ground meat)

 - 2 cloves garlic minced

-- 1/2 teaspoon dry minced onion flakes optional
+- ½ teaspoon dry minced onion flakes optional

 - 3 cups yellow summer squash cubed

 - 12 ounces broccoli chopped

 - Cook sausage, garlic, and onion flakes (if using) in oil over medium high heat until sausage is browned.